All rights reserved © 2012 by Ernest Bywater

 The system keeps the population relatively stable while letting the human male hybrid children to mature, expand, and gradually move into positions of authority, rather than create a civil war between the Human half-breeds and the fully Cassandran population.
 It’s an attempt to find only the strongest and most determined women to conceive and raise the children.
 The system is a kind of self-imposed Darwinian approach by using survival of the fittest to produce the strongest children.
 It applies selective breeding concepts to the population increase while providing fertile cross-breed males over a long time-frame.

 The involvement with Cassandran women in support roles on Crossroads adds incentives to some of the Earthmen to keep returning to do their best to make the rescues on Chaos.

 Apart from the regular inhabitants of each planet there are a number of important roles with special titles and duties.
-There are also many administrative and support personnel on Crossroads, but only the most important ones will be listed, many of the others are those you will find in any major organization and facility.
+There are also many administrative and support personnel on Crossroads, but only the most important ones will be listed here while many of the others are those you will find in any major organization or facility.

-The Supervisors handle issues and problems while ensuring the day-to-day operations of Crossroads go well.
+The Supervisors handle issues and resolve problems while ensuring the day-to-day operations of Crossroads go well.

-A woman from Cassandra who goes to Chaos is known as a Damsel, thus the Damsel in Distress title for the universe.
+A woman from Cassandra who goes to Chaos is known as a Damsel, thus the Damsels in Distress title for the universe.